tonytvo/blog-generator/content/blog/road-less-stupid/index.md

   - Secondary locations always decline the fastest (and most) and take the longest to return.
   - New projects must be based on current demand and not future growth. •You do not have to swing at every pitch that is thrown.
 Do fewer, better deals.
 Not only will you optimize the results of the superior deals, you will also have far less overhead.
   - Too many deals consume time and draw attention away from the really good ones.
-  -It takes three good deals to make up for one bad deal.
+  - It takes three good deals to make up for one bad deal.
-  -When a bad deal surfaces, 90% of management's time is siphoned off from the rest of the business to deal with the problems it generates.
+  - When a bad deal surfaces, 90% of management's time is siphoned off from the rest of the business to deal with the problems it generates.
 The result: The bad one is still bad and the good ones are now mediocre or troubled as a result of a lack of attention.
 Ninety percent of management's time should be spent on nurturing the good ones.
 Easy to say, hard to do.
-  -Holding off on adjusting the price or overhead based on the belief the market will rebound quickly is irrational.
+  - Holding off on adjusting the price or overhead based on the belief the market will rebound quickly is irrational.

 - **Financing**
-  -Debt gives the illusion of wealth.
+  - Debt gives the illusion of wealth.
 True wealth is assets, cash flow, and manageable (minimal) debt.
   - Excessive debt and hope are the root of all financial crises.
 You can never ignore risks or suspend doubt.
   - Doing a marginal deal just because the money is available is stupid.
 Bankers typically can't assess the market risks either.
   - Take your personal guarantee seriously.
 You only bring two things to the table: cash and your guarantee, neither of which has an unlimited supply.